Bience Gawanas: Other activities

-Private life
+Personal life

-Bience Gawanas is the aunt of politician Sade Gawanas.
+Gawanas is the aunt of politician Sade Gawanas.

 Awards

 The University of the Western Cape awarded her a Doctor legum honoris causa at their September 2012 graduation ceremony.
+Her country honoured her with the Most Brilliant Order of the Sun, first class, for her distinguished service above the call of duty, with the award presented in August 2024 by President Nangolo Mbumba.